e-conomic/studylab-sessions/README.md

 In this session, three full time developers from e-conomic, will give an introduction and workshop on a VCS called Git, and how it is used together with GitHub.com.
-You will learn how Git is used in a larger software setup, and why it indispensable tool for building software in teams.
+You will learn how Git is used in a larger software setup, and why it is an indispensable tool for building software in teams.
 We will introduce you to some Git basics, and follow up with a workshop where you will apply your newly learned skills.